vdclab/vdclab-wiki/Dali.md

 - [The Dali Server *Main Page*](http://ekhidna2.biocenter.helsinki.fi/dali/)
  {.links-list}

+## Notes from the user
+- Offers several different methods for comparing protien structures
+- Can upload protein files or search for proteins from protein databank identifiers
+- Jobs can be queued and returned to later
+## Ease of use
+> The service is easy to use and upload your query to.
+There isn't a lot of customization for the analysis parameters but the results are clean and easy to understand.
 ## Citation

 - Holm, L. (2019).
 [Benchmarking fold detection by DaliLite v.
 5.](https://academic.oup.com/bioinformatics/article-abstract/35/24/5326/5526869) Bioinformatics, 35(24), 5326-5327.